nibrivia/jekyll-now/_posts/2016-02-10-expectations-v-actual.md

-The data for the expectations come from http://cookpolitical.com/story/9179.
+The data for the expectations come from the [Cook Political Report](http://cookpolitical.com/story/9179).
 At some point I will get around to computing these myself.
 The delegate data is (so far) manually entered.